syncpoint/signal/README.md

   .forEach(([fn, v]) => fn(v))
 ```

 In the preceding example, signals are passed between different functions.
-Can you pin point the spots?
+Can you spot the locations?

 #### Fine-print: `undefined`

-`undefined` (as apposed to `null`) is not considered a valid value for signals.
+`undefined` (in contrast to `null`) is not considered a valid value for signals.
 We say a signal is undefined, when it holds `undefined` as its current value.
 Signals may start off undefined: `Signal.of()`, but once they have a valid value, there is no way back to undefined.

 ```javascript
 const a = Signal.of()